 When we weren’t walking along the beach we were walking around the city, visiting Ripley’s Believe It or Not, going to night markets, eating frozen yoghurt (the perfect 8pm treat by the way) and doing some shopping because you know, priorities.

-Queensland is known for its seafood, so for me it just wouldn't have been a proper Queensland holiday if we didn't visit George's Paragon a few times (
+Queensland is known for its seafood, so for me it just wouldn’t have been a proper Queensland holiday if we didn’t visit George’s Paragon a few times (or five).
+George’s is a top notch Greek style seafood restaurant and probably one of the only restaurants that everyone in my family enjoys.
+I never eat seafood at home so the fact that I ate calamari almost everyday at George’s really says something.

 On the night before we left, between frantically packing my suitcase I spent a good chunk of time just sitting on the balcony, admiring the view and appreciating the city lights.